 This collection has received conservation and preservation care through grants from the Rosamond Thaxter Foundation and the New Hampshire Conservation License Plate Program.

 This collection of 400+ postcards, depicting buildings and scenes of Portsmouth and the Seacoast area, was donated to the Portsmouth Public Library by the family of Louis J. Mackles in May of 2015.

 This collection is an assemblage of work by Gundalow Captain Edward H. Adams.
 Born Edward Hamlin Adams to Joseph and Olive Adams on October 22, 1860, Adams was influenced by his artist mother and began carving as a child.
 He started modelling his first scale Gundalow in 1882.
-Adams spent decades hauling freight and navigating the Piscataqua earning himself the title of “Captain.”
-This digital collection is photographic representation of The Adams Collection -- about 175 of his original models and carvings.
-This collection of objects was previously housed at the Sheafe Warehouse, and is now cared for by the Special Collections staff at Portsmouth Public Library, on behalf of the City of Portsmouth Trustees of the Trust.
+Adams spent decades hauling freight and navigating the Piscataqua earning himself the title of Captain.
+This digital collection consists of photographs of about 175 of his original models and carvings.
+They were previously housed at the Sheafe Warehouse, and are now cared for by the Special Collections staff at Portsmouth Public Library, on behalf of the City of Portsmouth Trustees of the Trust.

 Address: 175 Parrott Avenue, Portsmouth, NH 03801